cloudify-cosmo/cloudify-nsx-plugin/README.md

 Distributed logical routers interface routing ip prefixes.

-Required only if user wants to define redistribution rules in dynamic routing protocols like `OSPF`, `BGP`.
+Required only if user wants to define redistribution rules in dynamic routing protocols like `OSPF` or `BGP`.

 **Derived From:** cloudify.nodes.Root